vasic-digital/SDK/README.md

 # Boba for Android SDK

-Boba for Android SDK: Develop IPC extension applications for the `Boba for Android` project or your own.
-SDK provides mechanism for application extensibility through the development of IPC app extensions.
+Boba for Android SDK: Develop IPC extension applications for the `Boba for Android` project or your own Android application.

+SDK provides mechanism for application extensibility through the development of IPC Extensions applications.

+The Client and the Extension application talk to each other using the IPC so the additional extensibility is exposed.
+Client sends the request, Extension acts upon it and responds.

 ## IPC SDK Protocol